cowlicks/GSoC-proposal/proposal.markdown

 # Timeline
-I've shifted the Coding period to start on May 27th (with the consent of my mentor).
+I've shifted the Coding period to start on May 27th (with the consent of my mentor) and end earlier so I can return to school.

 #### Before May 27th.
 * Familiarizing myself with scipy.sparse by investigating bug reports, reading documentation, etc.